Over the Hill with the Swords of a Thousand Men (The Boys episode): Writing

 The character of Stormfront is gender-swapped for the series in contrast to her comic book counterpart, where the character is male, though she maintains the same ideologies and beliefs.
 The change was decided by Kripke as he wanted to give Homelander an antithesis: a strong woman that is not afraid of him or stealing his spotlight.
 Stormfront, who initially revealed herself as a generic superheroine that offered a new perspective of the problems of the Seven and a feminist with a huge social media following, was decided to have her true nature revealed in the episode as a racist and xenophobe who has similar ideologies of her comic book counterpart, while also revealing that the reason why Kripke introduced the character of Stormfront in that way and used the twist of her reveal was as a parallel with the real world, explaining that in the world there are several people who end up falling to the ideologies of white supremacy and white nationalism due to influencers who share those ideas while pretending to be friendly, which he considers disturbing.

 Casting

-The episode main cast includes Karl Urban as Billy Butcher, Jack Quaid as Hughie Campbell, Antony Starr as John Gillman / Homelander, Erin Moriarty as Annie January / Starlight, Dominique McElligott as Maggie Shaw / Queen Maeve, Jessie T. Usher as Reggie Franklin / A-Train, Laz Alonso as Marvin T. Milk / Mother's Milk (M.M.), Chace Crawford as Kevin Kohler / The Deep, Tomer Capone as Serge / Frenchie, Karen Fukuhara as Kimiko Miyashiro / The Female, Nathan Mitchell as Earving / Black Noir, Colby Minifie as Ashley Barrett, and Aya Cash as Klara Risinger / Stormfront.
+The episode main cast includes Karl Urban as Billy Butcher, Jack Quaid as Hughie Campbell, Antony Starr as John Gillman / Homelander, Erin Moriarty as Annie January / Starlight, Dominique McElligott as Maggie Shaw / Queen Maeve, Jessie T. Usher as Reggie Franklin / A-Train, Laz Alonso as Marvin T. Milk / Mother's Milk (M.M.), Chace Crawford as Kevin Kohler / The Deep, Tomer Capone as Serge / Frenchie, Karen Fukuhara as Kimiko Miyashiro / The Female, Nathan Mitchell as Earving / Black Noir, Colby Minifie as Ashley Barrett, and Aya Cash as Clara Vought / Stormfront.
 Also starring are Giancarlo Esposito as Stan Edgar, Shantel VanSanten as Becca Butcher, Abraham Lim as Kenji Miyashiro, Langston Kerman as Eagle the Archer, Jessica Hecht as Carol Manheim, P.J.
 Byrne as Adam Bourke, Claudia Doumit as Victoria Neuman, Nicola Correia-Damude as Elena, Cameron Crovetti as Ryan Butcher, and Laila Robins as Grace Mallory.